epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-refactoring/new-date-time-api/java/README.md

-**Utilizing new Date and Time API features test**
+**New Date and Time API test**

 *Test Description*
-A developer is trying to refactor a class by utilizing new Date and Time API features
+A developer is trying to refactor a class to implement the new Date and Time API

 *Act*